stravos97/tech501-kubernetes-guide/kubernetes-guide/docs/day3/02_Advanced_Networking.md

 ## 3.2 Advanced Networking

 Now that we have our applications deployed on Minikube, we need to configure an Nginx reverse proxy on the VM to route external traffic to our services.
-This approach allows us to expose multiple applications through a single entry point (port 80) rather than requiring users to specify different ports.
+This approach allows us to expose multiple applications through different entry points.

 ### Configuring Nginx Reverse Proxy

 We have two applications to expose:
-- Node.js app on NodePort 30002
+- App1 on NodePort 30001
-- Echo app on LoadBalancer IP
+- App3 (echoserver) on port 9000 via LoadBalancer

-We will configure Nginx (on the host VM, not the one in cluster) to listen on port 80 and proxy based on URL path:
+We will configure Nginx (on the host VM, not the one in cluster) to listen on different ports:
-- `http://<VM IP>/node/*` → forwards to localhost:30002 (the NodePort of Node.js app)
+- `http://<VM IP>/` → forwards to 192.168.49.2:30001 (the NodePort of App1)
-- `http://<VM IP>/echo/*` → forwards to the echo service
+- `http://<VM IP>:9000/` → forwards to kubernetes.docker.internal:9000 (the LoadBalancer service for App3)

-For the echo service, we'll use the LoadBalancer IP assigned by Minikube tunnel.
-After running `minikube tunnel`, the LoadBalancer IP (e.g., 10.96.0.200) becomes accessible on the host, so Nginx on the host can proxy to that IP.
+For the App3 service, we'll use the LoadBalancer IP assigned by Minikube tunnel.
+After running `minikube tunnel`, the LoadBalancer service becomes accessible, so Nginx on the host can proxy to that IP.

 **Steps to configure Nginx reverse proxy:**